For a complete list of Residential Life and Student Housing Policies, see the 2015-2016 Residential Life Policies (PDF)

 Residents sometimes consider changing rooms due to roommate conflicts.
 In most cases, these conflicts can be resolved through discussion and compromise.
 Students are required to talk to their Resident Assistant prior to requesting a recommendation for a room change for the following spring semester.

 Room changes will only occur the 1st Friday of the start of the spring semester (i.e., January).
-Student(s) must complete a Roommate and Room Change Request Form prior to be reassigned to a new residence room and roommate.
+Student(s) must complete a Roommate and Room Change Request Form prior to being reassigned to a new residence room and roommate.
 All Roommate and Room Change Information will be communicated at the annual spring semester building, which is held the 1st week in January.

 How do I request a roommate?

 You may request a roommate when you complete your online housing application.
 You will need to input the name of the person you are requesting into your online housing application, and your selected roommate must do the same for you (roommates will not be matched together without this information).
-Please be aware that roommate requests are not always guaranteed and are dependent on the completion of housing application, deposited, and available spaces.
+Please be aware that roommate requests are not always guaranteed and are dependent on the completion of housing application, deposit, and available spaces.

 Can students stay in their rooms during breaks?

 Residence halls are closed only during the semester breaks occurring in the academic year, but remain open during other university holidays.
 This means that the residence halls will close by 5pm on the first day of the break (Saturday) and reopen at 9:00am the Saturday before classes begin.
-Residential students who wish to stay during periods of vacation must pre-register (i.e., complete an Extended Stay and Return Early Form (PDF) ) and be pre-approved by the Director of Residential Life in order to be granted approval to stay.
+Residential students who wish to stay during periods of vacation must pre-register (i.e., complete an Extended Stay Request Form (PDF) ) and be pre-approved by the Director of Residential Life in order to be granted approval to stay.
 If the student needs to return to campus early from vacation, the student must complete an Extended Stay and Return Early Form prior to leaving for break.
 Students that need to stay during the semester break and have been pre-approved by the Director of Residential Life will be charged $18.00 per day during the semester break.

 Are there quiet hours?